hayleyygregg/AAD116/design-journal.md

 * Push = putting commits to your Github Repo
 *Pull = bringing Github files back to the local computer *Fork = copy a Repo from one account to another
-* Branching = Splitting code in a way that allows you to work on a version seperate from the master to avoid ruining the origional
+* Branching = Splitting code in a way that allows you to work on a version separate from the master to avoid ruining the original
 * Star = Bookmarking

 We were then taken through step by step to get a version of a 'Hello World' Page Tim created which we then had to personalise.